Minjun (Elena) Long

 Charlottesville, VA

-I am a fourth-year PhD candidate in Computer Science at the University of Virginia, advised by Professor David Evans in the Security Research Group.
-My research focuses on systematic evaluation and empirical analysis of security- and privacy-critical systems, with an emphasis on understanding when claimed guarantees break down in real-world settings.
+I am a PhD candidate in Computer Science at the University of Virginia, advised by Professor David Evans in the Security Research Group.
+I am a systems-security researcher interested in how security policies and trust boundaries are represented, evaluated, maintained, and enforced in evolving systems.

 My Chinese name is written as 龙玟君, and I go by Elena in my daily life.
-I drew my self-portrait on the right with Procreate, celebrating the Year of the Snake (2025).
+I drew my self-portrait on the right with Procreate, celebrating the Year of the Horse (2026).

 news